LowLevelTeam/libcoil-dev/docs/object_format.md

 ## Overview

 The COIL Object Format is a binary format designed for representing compiled COIL code.
-It draws inspiration from the ELF (Executable and Linkable Format) but is optimized specifically for COIL's instruction set and requirements.
+It draws inspiration from the ELF (Executable and Linkable Format) but is optimized specifically for COIL's instruction set and requirements, with a focus on simplicity and performance.

+## Design Principles

+- **Minimal Allocations**: Fixed-size structures where possible
+- **Predictable Memory Usage**: Explicit management of all resources
+- **Simple Interface**: C-compatible APIs with consistent patterns
+- **Efficient Serialization**: Direct memory layout mapping to files
+- **Flexible Embedding**: Easy to embed in other formats or memory regions

 ## File Structure